kubernetes-sigs/node-feature-discovery/README.md

 node.alpha.kubernetes-incubator.io/nfd-pci-1200_8086.present=true
 ```

+The set of PCI device classes that the feature source detects is configurable.
-Only device classes (0x)03, (0x)0b40 and (0x)12, i.e. GPUs, co-processors and
+By default, device classes (0x)03, (0x)0b40 and (0x)12, i.e. GPUs,
-accelerator cards are deteted.
+co-processors and accelerator cards are deteted.
+See [configuration options](#configuration-options) for more information.

 ### RDT (Intel Resource Director Technology) Features